Anne Lewis Vice Chair

 In 2010, she joined the board of Point Park University and served a six-year term as board chair.
 Under her leadership, the University undertook its largest-ever capital campaign to expand its downtown campus, including a new $74 million Pittsburgh Playhouse that opened downtown in October of 2018.

 Lewis is board member of the Buhl Foundation (vice chair), the Children’s Museum of Pittsburgh (emeritus), Fox Chapel Country Day School (emeritus), Fred Rogers Productions, The Pittsburgh Foundation (vice chair), the Pittsburgh Promise (vice chair) and Shady Side Academy (emeritus).
 Additionally, she’s served as an advisor to numerous Pittsburgh institutions, from the Heinz College at Carnegie Mellon University to the ALS Association of Western Pennsylvania.
 In 2010, the Anne Lewis Humanitarian and Advocacy was named in her honor.

-In 2014, Lewis was named a Distinguished Daughter of Pennsylvania by Gov. Tom Corbett (R-Pa.) in recognition of her exceptional public service to the Commonwealth.
+In 2014, Lewis was honored as a Distinguished Daughter of Pennsylvania by Gov. Tom Corbett, in recognition of her exceptional public service to the Commonwealth.
 Fewer than 500 Pennsylvania women have been so honored since the award was established in 1949.
 Anne holds a master’s degree in public management from Carnegie Mellon University.